S.D. court may unseal investigation of billionaire Sanford

 Jon Arneson, an attorney for the Argus Leader, told the state Supreme Court that the case boiled down to the public's right to access court documents.

-“This is a citizen, saying, ‘I want my name removed from it because it’s embarrassing,'" he said.
+Jeffrey Beck, an attorney for ProPublica, said: “This is a citizen, saying, ‘I want my name removed from it because it’s embarrassing,."

 Immediately after the investigation was revealed, organizations, universities and governments stopped accepting Sanford's donations.
 But in South Dakota — where his name adorns the largest employer, the largest indoor arena, and the largest charitable checks — the distancing was short-lived.

-Note: This story was first published on Aug.
-24, 2021.
-It was updated on Aug.
-25, 2021 to correct the attribution of a quote to ProPublica attorney Jeffrey Beck.